Appendix 2: CCFS workplan 2018

 2. GENESIS, TRANSFER AND FOCUS OF FLUIDS AND METALS

-The work plan for 2018 aims to complete the various projects that are still in progress in the three modules.
-In Module 1, the focus will be on unravelling the genesis of adakites by looking at the natural laboratory provided by Patagonia.
-In order to provide the necessary constraints to the working hypotheses that are being developed as part of the PhD project of Gonzalo Javier Henriquez, a modelling project will be carried out in parallel in Module 3.
+Writing up of results of the various projects that are still in progress in the three modules will continue.
+In Module 1, focus will continue on unravelling the genesis of adakites by looking at the natural laboratory provided by Patagonia.
+In order to provide the necessary constraints to the working hypotheses that are being developed as part of the continuing PhD project of Gonzalo Javier Henriquez, a modelling project will be carried out in parallel in Module 3.
 The study will examine the style of emplacement of magmas in the crust under a compressive regime and model the evolution of the subducting Nazca plate during the opening of the slab window.
-In Module 2, we expect to complete the multiple sulfur isotope dataset from the Yilgarn Craton granitoids, with the intent to produce the very first sulfur isotope map of an Archean Craton.
-It is anticipated that further high-precision TIMS dating, as well as the completion of pending trace element analyses on apatite and zircon crystals from selected porphyry copper systems globally, will elucidate the key constraints on ore genesis in magmatic arcs.
-It is expected that the work carried out in 2018 will lay the foundations for new collaborations into the future.
+In Module 2, we anticipate that further high-precision TIMS dating, as well as the completion of pending trace element analyses on apatite and zircon crystals from selected porphyry copper systems globally, will elucidate the key constraints on ore genesis in magmatic arcs.
+It is expected that the work carried out in 2018 will have laid the foundations for new collaborations into the future.

 3. MODELLING FLUID AND MELT FLOW IN MANTLE AND CRUST

-During 2018 the foundation project will see the maturation of many of its numerical approaches and the application to a wide range of CCFS projects.
-For instance, J.C.
-Afonso, Beñat Oliveira (PostDoc) and Marti Burcet (new PhD student) will adapt our recently developed Multiphase and Multicomponent Reactive Transport model to simulate and explain the origin and evolution of transcrustal magmatic systems.
-In addition, we will expand the capabilities of the current numerical platform with both disequilibrium trace-element and isotopic modelling.
+During 2019 the foundation project will see the maturation of many of its numerical approaches and the application to a wide range of CCFS projects.
+In addition, we will continue to expand the capabilities of the current numerical platform.
 We foresee immediate applications to a multitude of problems through collaborations across CCFS nodes.

-The development of a statistical approach to modelling the transport of melt and crustal production in global mantle convection models will extend into simulations on the interaction of mantle melts, eclogitisation, and lithosphere recycling, planned by C. O’Neill and S. Zhang.
+The development of a statistical approach to modelling the transport of melt and crustal production in global mantle convection models will continue to extend into simulations on the interaction of mantle melts, eclogitisation and lithosphere recycling.

-Further seismic imaging combining surface waves and body waves will be performed in NE China to investigate the origin of intraplate volcanism in NE China.
-This work will be carried out in collaboration with China University of Geosciences (Wuhan) and Southern University of Science and Technology of China.
+Further seismic imaging combining surface waves and body waves continues in NE China to investigate the origin of intraplate volcanism in NE China.
+This work is carried out in collaboration with China University of Geosciences (Wuhan) and Southern University of Science and Technology of China.

-The experimental laboratory at MQ is closed in the period February to December 2018 for renovations.
+The experimental laboratory at MQ is closed until mid 2019 for renovations.
 Some experiments will be carried out in the laboratories of partner institutions (e.g. Australian National University, University of Mainz, China University of Geosciences, Wuhan), whereas other projects will concentrate on data collection and analysis from experiments already run.
 Current projects include volatile-induced melting of mantle peridotite, carbonate/silicate rock reactions in subduction zones, the deep Earth nitrogen cycle, trace elements in mantle orthopyroxenes, and trace elements in olivine phenocrysts from eastern Australian volcanic rocks.

 4. ATMOSPHERIC, ENVIRONMENTAL AND BIOLOGICAL EVOLUTION